clifford-fra/GoogleRecaptchav2/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-For testing purposes, you have to insert at minimum the correct `originPageURL` in the flow component.
-Then it will run with googles official test sitekey and secretkey.
+For testing purposes, you have to insert at minimum the correct `originPageURL` in the flow component (for more information on `originPageURL`, look at the section above) Then it will run with googles official test sitekey and secretkey.
 But in order to set up the component properly, you have to do the following:

 ### Part 1
 Generate your own site and secret key here: https://www.google.com/recaptcha/